ArtemisSniper/Artemis-Sniper/README.md

 **Features**

   *Auto Delay*
-      - Gives you a Estimated delay from the name change ep
+      - Gives you an estimated delay from the name change endpoint

   *Supports all account types*
       - Mojang, Microsoft, and gift card accounts